saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ---
 ### `videoUploadOnPass`
-__Description__: disables video upload for passing tests. `videoUploadOnPass` is an alternative to `recordVideo`; it lets you discard videos for tests you've marked as passing.
+__Description__: Disables video upload for passing tests. `videoUploadOnPass` is an alternative to `recordVideo`; it lets you discard videos for tests you've marked as passing.
 It disables video post-processing and uploading that may otherwise consume some extra time after your test is complete.<br/>
 __Value Type__: Boolean.<br/>
 __Example__:
 ```java